javascript-obfuscator/javascript-obfuscator/README.md

 ## Sponsors

-Become a sponsor and get your logo on our README on Github with a link to your site. [[Become a sponsor](https://opencollective.com/javascript-obfuscator#sponsor)]
+Become a sponsor and get your logo on our README on Github with a link to your site.

 <a href="https://opencollective.com/javascript-obfuscator/sponsor/0/website" target="_blank"><img src="https://opencollective.com/javascript-obfuscator/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/javascript-obfuscator/sponsor/1/website" target="_blank"><img src="https://opencollective.com/javascript-obfuscator/sponsor/1/avatar.svg"></a>